mirzafahad/mirzafahad.github.io/_posts/2012-05-08-text-data-bss.md

 In a nutshell:

-- ‘text’ is your code, and constants (and also the vector table).
+- ‘*text*’ is your code, and constants (and also the vector table).

-- ‘data’ is for initialized variables.
+- ‘*data*’ is for initialized variables.
 This is count towards both RAM and FLASH.
 The initialized value allocates space in FLASH which then is copied from ROM to RAM in the startup code.

-- ‘bss’ is for the uninitialized data in RAM which is initialized with zero in the startup code.
+- ‘*bss*’ is for the uninitialized data in RAM which is initialized with zero in the startup code.